 If you have to deliver an item to a person with low vision, have them meet you at a predetermined area- I usually meet them at the Starbucks which is in close proximity to my apartment.
 Don’t have them approach a car, as they may fear getting hit or have difficulty navigating a parking lot or busy street.
 Clearly identify your name and your affiliation, and say their name as well so that they know you are talking to them.
 Walk over to them as opposed to having them walk over to you.
 Also, alert them when you are handing them something, because otherwise the item might fall on the ground.

 If they are using a guide

 Talk to the person with low vision, not their guide, and make eye contact.
 The guide may describe you to the person with low vision, or act defensive if they do not recognize you.
 Again, identifying yourself is key.
 If their guide is not human (for example, a guide dog), do not attempt to distract the guide dog or ask to pet it.
-To learn more about how to be a human guide, click here.

 All of this information may seem overwhelming at first, but it can be summarized with this sentence- no one likes a sneak attack.
 Also, once you have the person’s attention, there is no need to continue talking loudly, as they can probably hear you just fine.